dotrosedotnet/planner-generator/README.md

 ## implementation

-I'm starting with hand-coded PostScript of a daily timeline.
-I'm having a blast building a `bash` script to implement settings from the `settings.md` files.
+I started with hand-coded PostScript of a daily timeline.
+I'm having a blast building the first `bash` script to implement settings from the `settings.md` files.
 I'm intending to do this whole project in bash and PostScript to maximize portability.
+You can see the `bash` script progress in the `implement-timeline-builder-shell-script` branch.

 ## usage